 If you're looking for some simple distortion transitions in Premiere Pro, Justin Odisho has you covered.
 He creates this fisheye / pincushion transition by applying and animating the Lens Distortion effect on an adjustment layer centered above the edit point between two clips.
 This is a cool looking transition that can add a lot of style to your edits.
 And it's very easy to do.

-In this Adobe Premiere Pro CC 2017 Tutorial, I will show you how to create a stylized light leak transition effect using light leak footage. —Justin Odisho
+In this Adobe Premiere Pro CC 2017 Tutorial, I will demonstrate how to create a fisheye or pincushion distortion transition effect using lens distortion effects and adjustment layers. —Justin Odisho

 We could all use another self right?
 In this YouTube tutorial, Casual Savage teaches how to create the clone effect in Premiere Pro.
 This is done by layering your locked-off camera footage, cropping or masking the top layer (Casual Savage uses the Linear Wipe effect) and feathering the edges so it looks like one seamless shot.
 Now it's just a matter of deciding which self has to go to work while the other stays home.

 In this video, I will be showing you how to clone yourself in Adobe Premiere Pro CC. —Casual Savage